zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 -- | Pure representation of the configuration of your service implementation.
--- This type is typically exported data Config = Config
+-- This type provides both named parameters for the 'withHandle' function and -- a representation that can be easily serialized or parsed from an external -- config file. data Config = Config
-    { cParam1 :: t1
+    { cParam1 :: !t1
       ...
-    , cParamM :: tM
+    , cParamM :: !tM
     }
     deriving (Eq, Show)